 Fruit-like vegetables that were a mainstay were cucumbers and squash (marrows).
 Artichokes (the flower-part of the plant) and artichoke thistle (cardoons) also were popular at the time.

 Popular herbs and spices that came from locally grown plants at the time included coriander (cilantro), dill, mint, oregano, saffron, and thyme.
 Salt and pepper were common condiments used at the time.

 Grains and Cereals

 Olives, which are considered a fruit, were one of the primary crops of Greece.
 Since the soil of Greece was generally poor, the Greeks grew grain at the bottom of the valleys and grapes and olives on the hill slopes.
-Olive oil was commonly used for cooking in most dishes.
-Preserved olives were a customary appetizer.
+Olive oil was commonly used for cooking most dishes and preserved olives were a customary appetizer.

-It is believed that plums were among the first fruits ever domesticated by humans.
-It was a popular ancient fruit.
+It is believed that plums were among the first fruits ever domesticated by humans and it was a popular ancient fruit.
 Other orchard fruits consumed were apples, pears, and quinces.
-Other fruits that were available included carob (a pod from the carob tree), jujubes (red dates), and bergamot oranges, which was the first citrus fruit to make its way into Greek cuisine before lemon became a staple in modern times.
+In general, other fruits that were available included carob (a pod from the carob tree), jujubes (red dates), and bergamot oranges, which were the first citrus fruit to make its way into Greek cuisine before lemon became a staple in modern times.

 Legumes (Beans and Nuts)

 Legumes would have been important crops, as their ability to replenish exhausted soil was known at least by the time of Xenophon in the fourth century B.C.
 As one of the first domesticated crops to be introduced to Greece, lentils are commonly found at archaeological sites in the region from the upper paleolithic period.
 Other popular legumes included chickpeas and green and yellow peas.
 Popular nuts included beechnuts, chestnuts, walnuts, and almonds.